dart-lang/language/working/augmentation-libraries/feature-specification.md

 This means that instead of creating a new type declaration, the augmentation modifies a corresponding declaration in the main library or one of its other augmentations.

+All the keywords (other than `augment`) must be identical between the original declaration and the augmentation.
+This is to ensure that looking at either one will give a complete depiction of the capabilities of the type, and an augmentation cannot introduce hidden restrictions.

 A class or enum augmentation may specify `implements` and `with` clauses.
 When those appear, the specified superinterfaces and mixins are appended to the main